Computer-assisted interventions: ISCAS

+iSMIT

+The International Society for Medical Innovation and Technology is focused on the advancement of minimally invasive therapy.

 International conferences

 MICCAI

 MICCAI organizes an annual conference and associated workshops.
 Proceedings for this conference are published by Springer in the Lecture Notes in Computer Science series.
 General topics of the conference include medical image computing, computer-assisted intervention, guidance systems and robotics, visualization and virtual reality, computer-aided diagnosis, bioscience and biology applications, specific imaging systems, and new imaging applications.

 IPCAI

 International Conference on Information Processing in Computer-Assisted Interventions (IPCAI) is a premiere international forum for technical innovations, system development and clinical studies in computer-assisted interventions.
 IPCAI includes papers presenting novel technical concepts, clinical needs and applications as well as hardware, software and systems and their validation.

 CARS

 The Computer Assisted Radiology and Surgery (CARS) congress is the CARS annual conference.
 Founded in 1985, CARS has focused on research and development on novel algorithms and systems and their applications in radiology and surgery.
 Its growth and impact is due to CARS's close collaboration with the ISCAS and EuroPACS societies, and CAR, CAD and CMI organizations.